RZulfikri/react-simple-store/README.md

 So in this implementation, I want to create a customHook or state management that able to do.
 1. can share value across component
 2. can optimize the rendering process.
+3. `PLUS` can be used with/without `React` using direct manipulation (direct access to store value & function).

 ## How to Install